afshinator/OdinRailsStudyGroup/week1-script.md

 	going to use my experience / hear my opinions around learning Rails, Ruby, & CS in general - hopefully to your benefit.

 	**Advice #1** : Hartl is of the opinion that you can learn Rails w/o much understanding of Ruby.
 My observation is that without knowledge & experience of 1.
 Ruby, 2.
-Programming, you'll at best become good at building what the tutorials build and will lack the know-how to implement your own original ideas.
+Programming in general, you'll at best become good at building what the tutorials build, and will lack the know-how to implement your own original ideas.

-	**Advice #2** : While following the tutorials, embrace the side projects like getting up to speed in github, getting on Heroku & deploying often.
-Lack of Github skills will continuously hinder you.
-Heroku deployment is simple but can also be a land-mine (asset issues!).
+	**Advice #2** : While following the tutorials, embrace the side projects like getting up to speed in github, getting on Heroku & deploying often.  ( Lack of Github skills will continuously hinder you.
+Heroku deployment is simple but can also be a land-mine (asset issues!). )

 #### Paraphrasing the [How This Course Will Work](http://www.theodinproject.com/courses/ruby-on-rails/lessons/how-this-course-will-work) section